 A very good entry level Sauv.
 Blanc from Kevin Judd.
 Grassy, lemon peels and fresh cut herbs.
 It is not as complex as the open vat wild fermented Sauvignon from the same producer but really nice summary fresh steely flavours.
 Clearly one of the top producers from Marlborough. — a year ago

 Drank this during the CellarTracker Virtual Burgundy Tasting last night via Zoom.
 My first experience with any of the wines of Domaine Julien.
 This was a pop and pour situation and I wished I had given it more airtime because this was suuuuuuper primary and tightly coiled.
 Loads of tart, wild alpine strawberries, like the Smultron you find in a Scandinavian forest, taking center stage.
 Tongue pricking acidity.
 Beyond that, there isn’t much more at this stage in development.
 However, the purity is beyond typical for a humble Bourgogne and a few years in the cellar would do this a great service.
 I expect better things when the tannins better integrate and secondary characteristics begin to appear.
-Drink with an extended decant or hold until 2025. — 2 months ago
+Drink with an extended decant or hold until 2025. — a year ago

 Happy Spring!
 It’s one of our favorite points in the year.
 More; daylight, a little warmer in CA and everything starts to bloom which, means a long summer of gardening and being outdoors every day/night is not far off.

 Since it was such a great day and basically most Californians are shut-Ins, the voluntary self quarantining was getting to me.
 I did the landscaping and got an afternoon of fresh air today.
 A breath of fresh air...ahhh!
 Wow, was it needed after Gavin’s Newsom’s estimate of 25.5 million Californians would be infected with Coronavirus over 8 weeks yesterday.